Raees (2017 film)

-The film was released on 25 January 2017 during India's Republic Day weekend.
-It received positive reviews from critics, who praised the performances of Khan and Siddiqui, production design, cinematography and visual effects, making the film a moderate success at the box office, and becoming the 6th highest-grossing Hindi film of 2017.
-Raees was also the most pirated Hindi film of 2017.
-The film's soundtrack has also received over 160 crore (1.6 billion) streams on YouTube.
-The film received five nominations at the 63rd Filmfare Awards, including Best Actor for Khan.
+Raees was released on 25 January 2017, coinciding with the Indian Republic Day, and received positive reviews from critics who praised the performances of Khan and Siddiqui, production design, cinematography, and visual effects.
+The film emerged as a moderate success at the box-office, becoming the 6th highest-grossing Hindi film of 2017.
+It was also the most pirated Hindi film of 2017.

+At the 63rd Filmfare Awards, the film received five nominations, including Best Actor (Khan).